|This content applies solely to Appian RPA, which must be purchased separately from the Appian base platform.|

 This page provides an overview of how robotic process variables flow through your robotic process.
 Unfamiliar with how to get started?
 Learn how to create robotic process variables when configuring your robotic process.

 Similar to process variables in a process model, robotic process variables are placeholders for data that can be accessed throughout the lifecycle of a robotic process.
-Robotic process variables can be called at the beginning of the execution to pass initial values, and throughout the process using low-code modules in your workflow.
+Robotic process variables can be called at the beginning of the execution to pass initial values, and throughout the process using low-code actions in your workflow.

 When creating robotic process variables, you have the option to mark the variable as a parameter.
 Parameterized variables allow you to add custom inputs to your robotic process’s execution, such as a search term for a website or a CDT of data to enter into a form.
 This data is often required for the robotic process to execute and its value can be used later on in the process.
 Think of parameterized variables like process parameters in a process model: when you create a process variable, you can mark it as a parameter so you can pass a value at the start of the process model.

 To pass values to your parameterized variables at the start of the robotic process, use the Execute Robotic Process smart service.
 Using this smart service, you can configure node inputs to pass one or multiple values to your process.
 Later on, you'll use this same smart service to retrieve the results of the robotic process.
-For manual executions from the Appian RPA console, you can supply a value to the input field on the Execution options page.
+For manual executions from the console, you can supply a value to the input field on the Execution options page.
 However, executions from the console can only pass one value to a parameterized variable, even if your parameterized variable is set to support multiple values.

 After the robotic process collects this data, it can be passed to the next workflow action or saved to the database when your robotic process is part of a process model.